Mauritius: Official and widely spoken languages

 Language and National Identity in a Modern Republic

 Language shapes the soul of a nation, and in this modern republic, it’s the cornerstone of identity.
 From the streets to the halls of government, the way people communicate reflects their shared history and values.
-Every person contributes to this linguistic tapestry, making it a vital part of the country’s story18.
+Every person contributes to this linguistic tapestry, making it a vital part of the country’s story.

 Since gaining independence in 1968, the republic has embraced its multilingual heritage.
 This diversity isn’t just about words—it’s about unity.
-Whether in schools, workplaces, or homes, the blend of languages fosters a sense of belonging for every member of society19.
+Whether in schools, workplaces, or homes, the blend of languages fosters a sense of belonging for every member of society.

 language and national identity in mauritius